Yordan Alvarez Player Props: Astros vs. Athletics

 Yordan Alvarez At The Plate

-- He ranks 21st in batting average, eighth in on base percentage, and fourth in slugging among the qualified batters in baseball.
+- Among qualifying hitters in MLB play, he ranks 30th in batting average, ninth in on-base percentage, and fourth in slugging.

-- Alvarez has had at least one RBI in 52.3% of his games this year (23 of 44), with more than one RBI 13 times (29.5%).
-He has also accounted for three or more of his team's runs in six contests.
+- Alvarez has picked up an RBI in 51.1% of his games this season, with more than one RBI in 28.9% of his games.
+He has also plated three or more runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.